LZygmunt/companies/README.md

 ## Description

 App allows user display companies with their incomes (average, last month and total), filtering and sorting by all fields.
-Companies and incomes ara fetch from external API.
+Companies and incomes are fetch from external API.

 # Project Documentation